lushonline/moodle2-skillsoft-activity/README.txt

 Known Issues/Limitations
 ------------------------
-* Backup and Restore have not been implemented in this release
+* Backup and Restore have been partially implemented in this release, supporting only the Skillsoft Asset - not any tracking data.
 * Support for Multiple Completions when using "Track to OLSA" is only supported using the "Custom Report" mode.

 Upgrading from Moodle 1.9.x